-- Students, through end of quarter surveys, believed that all 11 outcomes were suitably covered within the course curriculum with the lowest score of 75% for outcome 2 (An ability to design and conduct experiments, as well as analyze and interpret data).
-Nearly all outcomes, averaged throughout the program, were close to the 80% mark.
-The faculty were generally satisfied that the students bought into the objectives/outcomes for the curriculum but noted that continued monitoring was necessary given that the data represented a one year snapshot. - Student grades tended to be lower than their perceived subject knowledge.
-While the students assessed their knowledge of the outcomes at 80%, their grades reflected a score of 74%.
-The faculty was encouraged that the discrepancy between student evaluation and student grades was relatively small. - It was noted that a majority of outcomes met the minimum student grade threshold of 70%.
-However, student grades for outcomes 2, 5, and 11 were below, but close to our threshold score and warranted a close look over the upcoming year.
-Since these scores were close to the minimum threshold and the results only reflected one student group, it was decided that no major programmatic changes were warranted at this time.
-It was brought to the faculty's attention that outcomes 2, 5, and 11 were the lowest scoring and warranted an especially close look during the 2005-2006 campaign.
-Some examples of individual class changes based on this summary result are provided in Section B.3.6. - Student grades on outcome 7 should also be tracked closely.
-Faculty were asked to address the objectives within these courses leading to these outcomes as deemed appropriate by each individual course instructor.

-Student grade for outcome 9 (86%) was exceptionally high, indicating especially strong performance/coverage on the recognition for the need of lifelong learning.
+- Students, through end-of-quarter surveys, believed that all 11 outcomes were suitably covered within the course curriculum with the lowest score of 78% for outcome 3 (An ability to design a system, component, or process to meet desired needs).
+Nearly all outcomes, averaged throughout the program, were in the 80-85% range.
+The faculty were generally satisfied that the students bought into the objectives/outcomes for the curriculum but noted that continued monitoring was necessary given that the data represented a one-year snapshot. - Student grades tended to be lower than their perceived subject knowledge.
+While the students assessed their knowledge of the outcomes at 83%, their grades reflected a score of 78%.
+The faculty was encouraged that the discrepancy between student evaluation and student grades was relatively small. - It was determined that all outcomes met the minimum student grade threshold of 70%.
+It was noted that student grades for outcome 3 (73%) and outcome 5 (72%) were closest to our threshold score and warranted a close look over the upcoming year.
+Since all scores met the minimum threshold and the results only reflected one student group, it was decided that no major programmatic changes were warranted at this time.
+It was brought to the faculty's attention that outcomes 3 and 5 were the lowest scoring and warranted an especially close look during the 2005-2006 campaign.
+Some examples of individual class changes based on this summary result are provided in Section B.3.6. - Student grades on outcome 1 (73%) and outcome 11 (75%), while above our preset minimums, should also be tracked closely.
+Faculty were asked to address the objectives within these courses leading to these outcomes as deemed appropriate by each individual course instructor. - Student grades for outcomes 4 (84%) and outcome 9 (87%) were exceptionally high, indicating especially strong performance/coverage on teamwork and the recognition for the need of lifelong learning.